boltops-tools/terraspace-docs/_docs/dependencies/tfvars/considerations.md

 Instead, you can:

 1. Use HCL and locals to access elements in the data structure.
-2. Use Ruby access elements before passing to the Input Variables.
+2. Use Ruby to access elements before passing to the Input Variables.

 Both methods are covered in the [Complex Types Docs]({% link _docs/dependencies/tfvars/complex.md %}).